Unified threat management (UTM) F.A.Q.

 A UTM system does this as well but also performs further detection and prevention tasks.
 Instead of only monitoring packet flow, it can also manage network load balancing, web filtering and can provide a network overview for troubleshooting.

 Most UTM systems include a firewall as one of their security features.
 So automatically provide better defence.
 Even when compared against a next-gen firewall (NGFW) that includes intrusion prevention, a UTM system still outperforms it as it contains the features of the NGFW and more.

-What are the benefits of UTM?
+What are the benefits of Unified Threat Management?